Communities and Cohesion

 Chair of International Migration and Forced Displacement

 Nando Sigona is a social scientist with over fifteen years research and teaching experience in migration, refugee, citizenship and ethnic studies.
 He is the Director of the Institute for Research into Superdiversity (IRiS) and a Research Associate at the University of Oxford’s Refugee Studies Centre.

 Professor Sigona’s work investigates the migration and citizenship nexus. ...

 - +44(0)121 415 8030

-I am a Senior Lecturer and the Head of Department in philosophy here at the University of Birmingham, where I have worked since September 2010.
+I am a Reader in Philosophy here at the University of Birmingham, where I have worked since September 2010.
 I have a wide range of interests in philosophy.
 Whilst my own research (described below) mainly focuses on the more theoretical side of moral philosophy in metaethics and normative ethics, I am also interested in philosophy of language, epistemology, metaphysics, philosophy of mind, and ...